Home » Frequently Asked Questions

 For self-service, get an instant quote.

 The Harmonized System is an international naming structure for the classification of products.
 It allows participating countries to classify traded goods on a common basis for customs purposes.
 At the international level, the Harmonized System (HS) for classifying goods is a six-digit code system.

 You can look up an HS code for shipments into Canada on the Canada Border Services Agency’s webpage for Customs Tariff.

-For shipments into the United States, you can use this listing of the Harmonized Tariff Schedule to look up an HS code.
+For shipments into the United States, you can use this list of the Harmonized Tariff Schedule to look up an HS code.